analogdevicesinc/msdk/Examples/MAX32670/SPI_Usecase/README.md

 ## Description

-This example will send some test byte from master (SPI0) to slave (SPI1) then from slave to master To change number of bytes please change TEST_BUFF_SIZE in spi_config.h file Please connect SPI0 pins to SPI1 on EvKit
+This example will send some test bytes from master (SPI0) to slave (SPI1), then from slave to master.
+To change the number of bytes, please change 'TEST_BUFF_SIZE' in **spi_config.h** file.
+Note that 'TEST_BUFF_SIZE' should be limited to be less than or equal to 'g_rxBuff'.
+Please connect SPI0 pins to SPI1 on EvKit.

 ## Software